cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

     policies and version consistency in the cluster.
     For strict deterministic and repeatable deployments, you can add the digests to the image name, through the `<image>:<tag>@sha256:<digestValue>` format.

+!!!
+Note "There's more"
+    There are some examples cluster configurations bundled with the operator.
+    Please refer to the ["Examples" section](samples.md).